maracine/Getting-and-Cleaning-Data-Project/README.md

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 2. Download the run_analysis.R file from this repository.
+Store the file in the directory created in step 1.

-You may need to adjust the working directory in the Housekeeping section of the code.
+3. You may need to adjust the working directory in the Housekeeping section of the code.

-3. Run the R file.
+4. Run the R file.
 It will automatically load the dependant libraries, read in the data files, produce the necessary datasets, and will write the final tidied data into file 'final_averages.csv'.